 I have been performing music since I was in the 4th grade when I started playing clarinet.
 In the 8th grade I started playing the oboe, and decided in my senior year to go to Ithaca College to become a music teacher, studying with Paige Morgan.

 While at Ithaca College, I had a private studio of 4 oboe players who were in middle school and high school.
 My oldest student was selected to be an oboe player at the NYSSMA All-State conference.
 I also toured around New York state playing in operas, as a solist, and in many broadway shows.

-Upon graduation I was hired by Teach for America and Denver Public Schools to be a music teacher k-8th grade.
+erica and Denver Public Schools to be a music teacher k-8th grade.
 I taught music theory, band, orchestra and piano.

 I now play the flute, oboe, saxophone or clarinet for hire, and love to share my love for music with my students.

-My name is Alan Martin.
-I have been the Denver music area for over 30 years.
+My name is Alan M. I have been the Denver music area for over 30 years.
 I have been playing professionally for all of that time playing Drumset to Timpani in many professional orchestras, Dance Bands and small Jazz and Rock Combos.